 Bloor West/Yorkville - Around Bloor Street and Yonge.
 This area is home to some big cultural jewels: The Royal Ontario Museum, The Gardiner Museum (ceramic art), University of Toronto, Bata Shoe Museum.
 Yorkville has boutiques and great little art galleries, including some fantastic places to see and buy Aboriginal art and handmade Canadian crafts (at the Guild Shop of the Ontario Craft Council).

 Distillery District Toronto - Trinity and Mill Street.
 Toronto’s “newest old” neighborhood is a vintage Victorian brick and cobblestone treasure, frequently used as a backdrop for Hollywood films.
 It has just been converted into a home for art galleries, restaurants, coffeehouses, and the Mill Street Brewery, which makes certified organic beer.
-I like the old-Paris look of Balzac's Café (not bad for a chain café).
+I like the old-Paris look of Balzac's Café.
 This district is fun when there's something going on, like a jazz festival or fashion show, but rather quiet when there's nothing happening, so check ahead if your time is limited.

 Beach – A.K.A.
 The Beaches.
 In the east end.
 Toronto's former "cottage" district.

 Walk along the boardwalk or dip your toes into Lake Ontario.
 Shop at the

 boutiques along Queen Street East.
 Enjoy a concert at the free Beaches

 International Jazz Festival.